Timuel Black: Tributes and legacy

 In 2017, Senator Dick Durbin introduced a tribute to Black in the Congressional Record on the occasion of Black's receipt of Citizen Action Illinois' ninth annual Pauls Award, named for Paul Simon and Paul Wellstone, describing Black as "a decorated World War II veteran, an educator, author, labor leader, civil rights activist, and historian—and a bender of the moral arc of the universe.
 He is a visionary and—for me and so many others—a personal hero."

 Sacred Ground is a memoir of interviews with Black about the African-American history of the South side of Chicago conducted by Susan Klonsky and edited by Bart Schultz was published in 2019.
 Black explained, "I'm here to personalize and transfer that history to younger people across all lines--race and gender."

 Personal life and death

 Black married three times and had two children.
-From 1946 until 1958, Black was married to Norisea J. Cummings and together they had two children, Ermetra and Timuel Kerrigan Black.
+From 1946 until 1958, he was married to Norisea J. Cummings and together they had two children, Ermetra and Timuel Kerrigan Black.
 Black's second marriage was to Ruby P. Battle from 1959 to 1968.
 From 1981 until his death, Black was married to Zenobia Johnson.
+In 1954 he joined the First Unitarian Church of Chicago and was a member there until his death.

 In October 2021, it was reported that Black was in hospice care at his Kenwood home in Chicago.
-Black died at his home in Chicago on October 13, 2021 from prostate cancer, at the age of 102.
+Black died at his home in Chicago on October 13, 2021, from prostate cancer, at the age of 102.